June 24, 2016 2 Comments

 The new Vera firmware upgrade is here with 4 new features, 20 improvements and too many resolved bugs to count.
 But are they really all gone?
 We were especially excited to see the Aeotec recessed door window sensor (ZW089-A) on the checklist as seemingly issue-free.
 It would be a sign of Vera finally embracing the Gen5 and Z-Wave Plus features.
 So we got right to testing the Aeotec ZW089-A on both our VeraEdge and VeraLite under the UI7.0.5.
 The sensor didn’t work immediately but with this quick fix, you’ll be able to fully control the Aeon Labs ZW089-A with your Vera.

-Sometimes you just can’t pair a sensor or a switch with your Z-Wave controller, no matter what you try.
+Sometimes you just can’t pair a sensor or a switch with your Z-Wave hub, no matter what you try.
 You’ve done your research and installed similar devices without any problems.
-You’re positive this unit is compatible with your hub and yet it will not pair.
+You’re positive this unit is compatible with your hub and yet it will not include.

 We have found a solution that will work most of the time if everything else has failed.
 As strange as it may sound, the trick is to exclude the item from your network.